-After you have created a typed entity object, it must be registered in the application.
-Create a new handler based on EntityObjectDefaultRequestHandler and override the CreateEntityObject method, which will create and return a typed entity object.
-After you have created a handler, you should register it.
+After you create a typed entity object, register it in the application.
+Create a new handler based on EntityObjectDefaultRequestHandler and override the CreateEntityObject method, which creates and returns a typed entity object.
+After you create a handler, register it.

 Visual Studio integration

-The tool should then run automatically.
+The tool runs automatically.
 Check to make sure that the output was created by opening the Solution Explorer.

 The MetaObject class allows low-level access to entity object persistent storage.
 The default handler uses MetaObject to load and save entity objects to a persistent storage.
 You can use MetaObject to call, get, update or delete low-level methods.

-After you have created a custom extension class, you must register it in the MetaClass.
-You should add the MetaObjectExtensionInfo object to the MetaClass.Extensions collection, passing extension name, extension type and activation type.
+After you create a custom extension class, register it in the MetaClass.
+Add the MetaObjectExtensionInfo object to the MetaClass.Extensions collection, passing extension name, extension type and activation type.
 This enables the extension to receive metaobject events.

 Example: Add metaobject extension